asw221/fnirs1/README.md

 ### Fitting group-level models

-A _*cautionary note*_: group-analyses are not completely stable yet.
+A **_cautionary note_**: group-analyses are not completely stable yet.
 Save `fnirs1.dlm_summary` objects into `*.mat` files as soon as analyses are complete.
 MATLAB will sometimes hang or crash after running group-level analyses this way, but it’s _usually_ been several minutes after analyses are complete.
 I’m not sure what’s going on
 here: there may be a MATLAB internal bug to blame, and I will continue to look into it.
-(MathWorks emailed me to call it an ``unknown issue.'')
+(MathWorks emailed me to call it an "unknown issue.")
 At the time of writing, I’m working primarily with MATLAB R2019a running on OSX 10.14.